 Van Til compares the atheist's attempt to explain human rationality to a man made of water attempting to escape from an infinite sea of water.
 Since the atheist universe is ultimately non-rational (the naturalistic worldview), the athiest cannot explain how humans could be rational.
 Specifically in terms of modern empiricism, which begins with changing sense

 experience as the source of all knowledge, no unity can be found.
 The necessity that connects causes with effects is not itself a sensation.
 Even if, in Kantian fashion, the mind is said to impose order on the diversity of sense experience, that mind and the logical categories that it imposes are wholly products of the disorganized world of non-rational particulars.
-This illustration does not address the problem with a Parmenidean or Platonic view in which changless unity is the only reality

 "An illustration may indicate more clearly what is meant.
 Suppose we think of a man made of water in an infinitely extended and bottomless ocean of water.
 Desiring to get out of water, he makes a ladder of water.
 He sets this ladder upon the water and against the water and then attempts to climb out of the water.
 So hopeless and senseless a picture must be drawn of the natural man’s methodology based